Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 })();
 ```

-Optionally, you can pass the following parameters to integrate Plug's Agent features, for authenticating a user's identity and requesting access to the Plug Agent to sign requests to your canisters on behalf of that identity.
+Optionally, you can pass the following parameters to **integrate Plug's Agent** features, for authenticating a user's identity and requesting access to the Plug Agent to sign requests to your canisters on behalf of that identity.

 The fields are:

   - whitelist - an Array of Canister Ids of type string
   - host - a string representing a network URL that when not set defaults to the `mainnet.dfinity.network`

+> **IMPORTANT**: Passing a whitelist is telling Plug to pass the user a list of canisters that your app will be able to interact with through the PlugAgent, on their behalf. **NOTE:** You should only be interacting with whitelisted canisters through an actor created through createActor( ).
+More on that soon.

 This is how it looks: